ampproject/amphtml/extensions/amp-link-rewriter/amp-link-rewriter.md

 `https://visit.foo.net?eid=231&cid=12345`
 ```

-Apart from vars defined in the _vars_ property of the JSON configuration, or as a data attribute, there are other pre-defined _vars_ which are AMP URL MACROs plus anchor attributes id and href that could be used for replacing values in the output pattern.
-The AMP URL MACROs available are DOCUMENT_REFERRER and SOURCE_URL.
-The following table shows the relationship between defined data and placeholders.
+Apart from vars defined in the `vars` property of the JSON configuration, or as
+a data attribute, there are other predefined `vars` which are AMP URL MACROs
+plus anchor attributes `id` and `href` that could be used for replacing values
+in the output pattern.
+The AMP URL MACROs available are `DOCUMENT_REFERRER` and
+`SOURCE_URL`.
+The following table shows the relationship between defined data
+and placeholders.

 | value        | source | example                                        | placeholder         |
 | ------------ | ------ | ---------------------------------------------- | ------------------- |